MaximilianHanussek/BOOTABLE/README.md

 ### 1. Bare metal installation
-In order to compile and install the tools directly on a server without a virtualization technique in between, clone this github repo and run the `install_bootable.sh` script
+In order to compile and install the tools directly on a server without a virtualization technique in between, clone this github repo and run the `install_bootable.sh` script like in the following.

+<pre>git clone </pre>

 ### 2. Using a .qcow2 image